guettli/local-grafana/README.md

 # Local Loki/Grafana Setup

-This local Loki/Grafana setup is for ad-hoc log analyzing.
+This local Loki/Grafana setup is for **ad-hoc log analyzing**.

+With "ad-hoc" I mean that you start Promtail/Loki/Grafan on your local machine, and add the logs which you want to analyze today by hand.

+It is not suited for continuous log handling.

-Based on the docker-compose files of [Loki Docs](https://grafana.com/docs/loki/latest/getting-started/#obtain-the-test-environment).
+It is based on the docker-compose files of [Loki Docs](https://grafana.com/docs/loki/latest/getting-started/#obtain-the-test-environment).

 ## Start Grafana, Loki and Promtail

 Grafana: Web-GUI for querying the logs.

-Loki: log aggregation system (without GUI)
+Loki: Log aggregation system (without GUI)

 Promtail: Agent which ships the contents of local logs to a Loki instance.